Dr Eskandar Sadeghi-Boroujerdi

 Honorary Research Fellow

-Dr Eskandar Sadeghi-Boroujerdi, BSc (Hons), PGDip, MA, DPhil (Oxon) is a historian of modern Iran and Associate Editor of the British Journal of Middle Eastern Studies.
+Dr Eskandar Sadeghi-Boroujerdi, BSc (Hons), PGDip, MA, DPhil (Oxon) is British Academy Postdoctoral Fellow in History at the University of Manchester and Series Editor of Radical Histories of the Middle East (Oneworld Publications).

 Dr Sadeghi-Boroujerdi was formerly fixed term lecturer at the University of Exeter teaching Modern Middle Eastern History and Teaching Fellow for the International Politics of the Middle East at the School of Oriental and African Studies, University of London.
 He obtained his DPhil in Middle Eastern and Islamic Studies from Queen's College, University of Oxford under the supervision of Dr Homa Katouzian and Dr Abolghasem Fanaei, focusing on post-revolutionary Iranian intellectual and political history.